-Section 5.
+- ¶143 Section 5.
 Use of Supervisory Foremen.
-The City further agrees that no department shall utilize supervisory foremen (who are members of another, or no, bargaining unit) to perform services which are normally regular duties of the Blue Collar Division members except in the case of an emergency or when the foremen are training individuals for a particular position or demonstrating the proper way to perform the work or except when the performance of all or part of the work by the foremen is necessary to the continuance of the work which a given foreman supervises; in which latter event an attempt will be made to obtain a Blue Collar Division employee as a replacement to perform such work.

-Section 6.
-Assignment, Transfer or Demotion to Another Classification.

-- a.
-An employee assigned by the City, for the convenience of the City, to a classification lower than the classification to which the employee had been assigned shall receive no reduction in pay. - b.
-If an employee is transferred to another classification, in lieu of layoff, he shall receive the rate of pay for the step that is closest to, but not greater than his previous rate of pay, for the classification, to which he is transferred - c.
+The City further agrees that no department shall utilize supervisory foremen (who are members of another, or no, bargaining unit) to perform services which are normally regular duties of the Blue Collar Division members except in the case of an emergency or when the foremen are training individuals for a particular position or demonstrating the proper way to perform the work or except when the performance of all or part of the work by the foremen is necessary to the continuance of the work which a given foreman supervises; in which latter event an attempt will be made to obtain a Blue Collar Division employee as a replacement to perform such work. - ¶144 Section 6.
+Assignment, Transfer or Demotion to Another Classification. - ¶145 a.
+An employee assigned by the City, for the convenience of the City, to a classification lower than the classification to which the employee had been assigned shall receive no reduction in pay. - ¶146 b.
+If an employee is transferred to another classification, in lieu of layoff, he shall receive the rate of pay for the step that is closest to, but not greater than his previous rate of pay, for the classification, to which he is transferred - ¶147 c.
 An employee assigned to a lower classification, as a result of lack of work in his own classification, shall receive no reduction in pay for the first fifteen (15) consecutive work days of continuous service in the new classification.
-He will, thereafter, receive the rate of pay for the classification to which he is transferred that is closest to, but not greater than, his previous rate of pay.

-d.
-An employee who is demoted voluntarily shall be reduced to the step and rate of pay for the classification to which he is demoted that is closest to, but not greater than, his previous rate of pay.

-Section 7.
-A bargaining unit employee having seniority in a specific classification in his/her department shall be granted preference in shift assignment in his/her respective classification when a position opens up in his/her classification in his/her department.
+He will, thereafter, receive the rate of pay for the classification to which he is transferred that is closest to, but not greater than, his previous rate of pay. - ¶148 d.
+An employee who is demoted voluntarily shall be reduced to the step and rate of pay for the classification to which he is demoted that is closest to, but not greater than, his previous rate of pay. - ¶149 Section 7.
+A bargaining unit employee having seniority in a specific classification in his/her department shall be granted preference in shift assignment in his/her respective classification when a position opens up in his/her classification in his/her department. - ¶150 Section 8.

-Section 8.
 Any member of the Refuse Collection Crews who has been in pay status as a Refuse Collector, Chief Collector or Refuse Collection Driver for five (5) years or more and who attains the age of thirty (30) years shall, if he so requests, be assigned to the preferential transfer list by the Director of Human Resources.
 As jobs become available, these employees shall be given prior consideration for transfers to the openings before new employees are hired.
 This provision represents a recognition by the City of the physical requirements of Refuse Collection and all Department Heads and Supervisors are expected to live up to the spirit of this provision within the qualifications of the employees involved and within the requirements of Departmental efficiency.

+¶150A.
+Section 9.
+Employees promoted and/or transferred out of the Blue Collar Unit and into other City and/or Board of Education Units, shall be entitled to the benefits available to members the City and/or Board of Education Unit to which the employee is promoted and/or transferred.
+Upon retirement, an Employee's post-retirement benefits shall be governed by the collective bargaining agreement under which s/he is covered on the last day of employment.